-The summer months can be uncomfortable, or even dangerous, for pets and for people.
+The summer months can be uncomfortable, or even dangerous, for people and for pets.
 When you factor in the heat and humidity typical of summer weather, you’ll need to be attentive to your dog to ensure they’re staying cool and healthy.
 We've compiled a list of things you can do to help your furry friends beat the heat!

 You should always keep a close eye on your dog when they’re exercising or running around.
-On hot days, it’s even more important as they could easily overwork themselves or overheat.
-Adjust the length of their time spent playing on particularly hot days, or get them outside for some playtime in the early morning or late evening when the temperatures are typically cooler.
-If you’re outside on a hot day, try to keep them off of asphalt as it can burn their paws; grass is a much safer surface.
+On hot days, it’s even more important as they could easily overheat.
+Adjust the length of their time spent playing on particularly hot days or get them outside for some playtime in the early morning or late evening when the temperatures are typically cooler.
+If you’re outside on a hot day, try to keep them off the asphalt as it can burn their paws; grass is a much safer surface.
 Finally, carry water with you at all times to make sure they stay hydrated.

 If your pet is outside and that summer sun is blazing, make sure you provide them with access to plenty of shade and water.
 Shaded areas can be significantly cooler, and water will ensure they stay hydrated.
 Still, you should limit their time outdoors when temps are extreme.

 This is a HUGE no-no. Not even for one minute.
 Temps can rise rapidly in a car on hot days.
-According to the Humane Society, on an 85-degree day, for example, the temperature inside a car with the windows opened slightly can reach 102 degrees within 10 minutes.
-After 30 minutes, the temperature will reach 120 degrees.
+According to the Humane Society, even with windows slightly opened, temperatures inside a vehicle can reach 102 degrees within 10 minutes on an 85-degree day.
+And the temperature will keep rising.
+After 30 minutes the inside of the car could reach 120 degrees.
 Exposure to extreme temperatures can cause organ damage and/or failure in your pet or even death.

 There are also options like a cooling body wrap, vest, or mat.
 Typically, you soak each of those products in cool water, and they can provide a cooling effect for up to three days.